 Submission of an annual progress report is mandatory.
-The progress report is due by June 15.
+The progress report must be submitted to the MPN Program Coordinator by June 1.
 Registration in subsequent courses is contingent upon a satisfactory progress report.

 5.4.5 GRADUATE DIPLOMA IN RURAL DEVELOPMENT